Angmar2722/Angmar2722.github.io/cryptoHack4.md

 ![CryptoHack Image](/assets/img/exploitImages/cryptoHack/img47.png)

 As shown in the image above, I have to first find out which of the numbers 14,6 and 11 is a quadratic residue when the modulo is p = 29.
 It turns out that only 6 is a quadratic residue.
 Then the challenge says that the flag is the smaller corresponding root to the quadratic residue 6.

+This <a href="https://www.youtube.com/watch?v=M6gDsFhQugM" target="_blank">video</a> does a pretty neat job of explaining what quadratic residues are.

 I wrote a program for calculating the quadratic residue for corresponding roots :